leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

     ├─nvme0n1p5
     └─nvme0n1p6 swap   1             0860ff70-86a6-4a00-9625-53bdac8c4473                [SWAP]
     ```
-    From this output you need the UUID for CachyOS.
+    From this output you need to copy the `UUID` for CachyOS.
 2. Open the `refind/themes/minimal-black/theme.conf` file downloaded from this repo using a text editor
 3. Near the end of the file there's an entry for Linux that says `menuentry "CachyOS" { ...`
-4. Inside that block find the line that starts with `options` and replace the UUID string with the one you got on the Terminal.
-In my case it is `09354f10-a3e8-4ec6-a95c-2adbad1735ea`
+4. Inside that block find the line that starts with `options` and replace the `UUID` string with the one you got on the Terminal.
+For me it is `09354f10-a3e8-4ec6-a95c-2adbad1735ea`
 5. Change anything else in the file to your liking.
 Read the file comments to understand what every line is doing
 6. Copy the folder `minimal-black` to `/boot/efi/EFI/refind/themes/`
 7. Use a text editor to change the default rEFInd configuration file located in `/boot/efi/EFI/refind/refind.conf`